hasanmoudud/geocompr/main.md

 #> +no_defs
 ```

-In this region, 14 land cover classes were distinguished^[Full list of NLCD2011 land cover classes can be found at https://www.mrlc.gov/nlcd11_leg.php]:
+In this region, 14 land cover classes were distinguished (a full list of NLCD2011 land cover classes can be found at [mrlc.gov](https://www.mrlc.gov/nlcd11_leg.php):

 ```r